euctrl-pru/website/references/methodology/horizontal_flight_efficiency_pi.md

 only on the position of the entry and exit points with respect to the origin and destination of the trajectory.
 As a consequence, the value of the local inefficiency is independent from the characteristics of the rest of the trajectory.

-Consider the situation in Figure {@fig:independence-performance} (once again an extreme example to illustrate the point), with two flights traversing a FAB, one with a direct trajectory from the origin to destination (thus both inside and outside the FAB), and the other with a direct (and aligned) trajectory inside
+Consider the situation in Figure 6 (once again an extreme example to illustrate the point), with two flights traversing a FAB, one with a direct trajectory from the origin to destination (thus both inside and outside the FAB), and the other with a direct (and aligned) trajectory inside